moritzzzzz/Apply_TFLITE_in_Android/README.md

 **Run the image operations, as well as the prediction in an asynchronous task, as these operations are CPU/GPU intensive.
 This will create a new CPU/GPU thread and not slow down the UI Thread**

+The TFLite interpreter takes either a ByteBuffer or a FloatBuffer as input, no bitmap.
+For that we need to convert the RGB bitmap to one of these formats.

+In below function we will iterate over the RGB pixel values with 2 for-loops and will write the pixel values into the ByteBuffer:

+![Model7][image9]

+### Executing the prediction

+My model is trained to recognize humans, nothing else.
+Therefore my output is a single probability.
+In below result assignment, only the first element of the output array is required:

+![Model8][image10]

+![Model9][image11]